 In College education in America, another broken business model (3 July 2009), we discussed the economics of undergraduate education.
 Left untouched was its purpose.
 Why bother?
 By now most of us realize it no longer has any purpose beyond giving new adults a paper to slot them into America’s class system.

 Undergraduate education is one of the most expensive functions of our society.
 Not just in the cost, but in that it consumes 2 to 4 years of priceless time of so many citizens.
 What do these “students” get in exchange?
 What does American get for this expenditure?

-For answers to these questions — as to so many critical questions about America — we turn to Allen Boom’s The Closing of the American Mind.
+For answers to these questions — as to so many critical questions about America — we turn to Allan Boom’s The Closing of the American Mind.
 It is the book I most strongly recommending reading.
 Red emphasis was added to these excerpts.

 Excerpt from the chapter “The Clean Slate”

 Those of us who can look back to the humble stations of our parents or grandparents, who never saw the inside of an institution of higher learning, can have cause for self-congratulation.
 But — inevitably but — the impression that our general populace is better educated depends on an ambiguity in the meaning of the word education, or a fudging of the distinction between liberal and technical education.

 A highly trained computer specialist need not have had any more learning about morals, politics or religion than the most ignorant of persons.
 All to the contrary, his narrow education, with, the prejudices and the pride accompanying it, and its literature which comes to be and passes away in a day and uncritically accepts the premises of current wisdom, can cut him off from the liberal learning that simpler folk used to absorb from a variety of traditional sources.
 It is not evident to me that someone whose regular reading consists of Time, Playboy and Scientific American has any profounder wisdom about the world than the rural schoolboy of yore with his McGuffey’s reader.